psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Apply, if by letter, post-paid, to John Steane, the Proprietor; who from extreme ill health, is compelled to retire from the same, and solely on that account are the Premises and Trade offered for Sale, and on most liberal terms.

-*An error appeared in this advertisment last week, the returns being from 15,000 to 20,000l.*
+*An error appeared in this advertisement last week, the returns being from 15,000 to 20,000l.*

 ```